 The Museum of Oxford opened in 1975 and Ferry Pool opened in 1976.
 Then in the 1990s a Science Park was founded in Oxford.

 Meanwhile in 1954 at Oxford Roger Bannister became the first person to run a mile in less than 4 minutes.

 OXFORD IN THE 21st CENTURY

 Today the main industries are still car manufacturing and making vehicle parts as well as publishing.
 There is now a biotech industry in Oxford.
 Furthermore in 2006 Oxford Castle opened to the public.
-Today the population of Oxford is 151,000.
+In 2020 the population of Oxford was 154,000.

 A timeline of Oxford